 - Dyeing Easter Eggs: Here’s How to Make Your Own Organic Dyes

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Rosen trocknen: So konservierst du Rosenblätter richtig** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Rosen trocknen: So konservierst du Rosenblätter richtig** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.